-This scenario involves a child named Rebecca who is designed to simulate a case of sexual abuse.
-The dialogue model has been fine-tuned to generate appropriate responses that reflect the experiences and emotional state typical of a child who has faced such trauma.
-This scenario helps trainees understand the nuances of interviewing a child in such delicate situations, emphasizing the need for empathy and careful selection of questions.
+- Rebecca Scenario: This scenario involves a child named Rebecca who is designed to simulate a case of sexual abuse.
+The dialogue model has been finetuned to generate appropriate responses that reflect the experiences and emotional state typical of a child who has faced such trauma.
+This scenario helps trainees understand the nuances of interviewing a child in such delicate situations, emphasizing the need for empathy and careful selection of questions. - 2) Hilary Scenario: In this scenario, a child avatar named Hilary portrays a victim of physical abuse.

-b: Hilary Scenario

-In this scenario, the child avatar named Hilary portrays a victim of physical abuse.
 The responses and behaviors of Hilary are crafted to illustrate the challenges faced by children undergoing physical harm.
 This scenario is important for training interviewers to recognize signs of physical abuse and to handle the interview process with the sensitivity and support needed to ensure the child's safety and well-being.